 Orders for Goods and/or Services

-Formal orders for goods and/or services shall comply with the Council’s Procurement Terms, unless this would be inappropriate in the circumstances in which event an official order should be issued.
+Formal orders for goods and/or services shall comply with the Council’s Procurement Terms, unless this would be inappropriate in the circumstances in which event an official order should be issued (unless a purchase is in accordance with Regulation 56 below).

+The RFO may establish such Supplier Accounts as appear appropriate.

+The Clerk may themself, or may authorise an Officer or Councillor to, undertake any purchase within the Clerk’s authority to spend detailed in Regulation 41.4 in such manner as the Clerk thinks fit, for example via a Supplier Account, by retail purchase followed by a claim (supported by receipt) in accordance with the Expenses Policy, etc.

 All Councillors and Officers are responsible for obtaining value for money at all times - an Officer issuing an official order shall ensure as far as reasonable and practicable that the best available terms are obtained in respect of each transaction.